 Be sure to use the standard key (black bow) for regular use of the vehicle.
 To minimize the risk of losing the code re-registering key (red bow), keep it in a safe place and only use it for code re-registering.

 ON

-All electrical circuits are supplied with power and the vehicle lights are turned on.
-The engine can be started.
+All electrical circuits are supplied with power.
+The meter lighting, taillight, license plate light and auxiliary lights come on, and the engine can be started.
 The key cannot be removed.